walteryu/trashspotting/README.md

-# Roadway Litter Image Dataset - Google Street View

-## Training Dataset for Machine Learning
+# Trashspotting - Reducing Public Litter with Data Science

+## Image Recognition Model with Object Detection

+### Problem Statement

+Public litter has large environmental, sustinability and livability impcts in many U.S. communities.
+As a result, this project seeks to help address the issue with data science.

 ### Introduction

-Image dataset for training ML models.

-### Software and Tools

-Software used for this project are as follows:

-Google Earth and KML Data Layers
+Image recognition project using Google [TensorFlow](https://www.tensorflow.org/), [Colaboratory](https://colab.research.google.com/notebooks/welcome.ipynb) and [Object Detection API](https://github.com/tensorflow/models/tree/master/research/object_detection).
+This notebook is based on the example provided by this [tutorial](https://link.medium.com/uTgS5pRCPS) on Medium.

+### Image Analysis

+This project implements an image recognition model with object detection using TensorFlow.
+It includes the necessary Jupyter notebooks, Python files and datasets to deploy the model.

-## Installation
+### Installation

-Clone Github repository, then run locally as follows:
+Clone Github repository, then run locally or with Colaboratory.
+Local installation will require TensorFlow and all dependencies.

-* GIS Data Layers - Open Shapefiles with QGIS (open-source)
-* Google Earth and KML Data Layers - Open with Google Earth Desktop